 "Location Data: Apple ... may provide certain services through your iPhone that rely upon location information.
 To provide these services, where available, Apple ... may transmit, collect, maintain, process and use your location data, including the real-time geographic location of your iPhone ...
 By using any location-based services on your iPhone, you agree and consent to Apple's ... transmission, collection, maintenance, processing and use of your location data to provide such products and services.
-You

-- may withdraw consent at any time by ... turning off the Location Services setting on your iPhone[.]" - 40.54 Unfortunately, despite the fact that many iPhone users affirmatively withdrew their consent to be tracked by turning off their iPhones' Location Services, Apple still continued to collect and transmit geolocation information; - 40.55 On April 27th 2011, Apple admitted that its iPhones were collecting and transmitting its users' geolocation information to its servers, even when users affirmatively opted out by turning their Location Service settings "Off".
+You may withdraw consent at any time by ... turning off the Location Services setting on your iPhone[.]"

+- 40.54 Unfortunately, despite the fact that many iPhone users affirmatively withdrew their consent to be tracked by turning off their iPhones' Location Services, Apple still continued to collect and transmit geolocation information; - 40.541 Furthermore, it now appears that the information collected and sent from users' iPhones to Apple can be inputted into a publicly searchable database, which in turn can potentially reveal an estimate of each users' exact location; - 40.542 As a result, Apple-or anyone with access to this geolocation data-is able to approximate the location of thousands, if not millions, even after these users unequivocally believed that they had actually denied Apple access to their geolocation information; - 40.55 On April 27th 2011, Apple admitted that its iPhones were collecting and transmitting its users' geolocation information to its servers, even when users affirmatively opted out by turning their Location Service settings "Off".
 Rather than owning up to its misconduct and taking responsibility for it as it advertised, Apple chalked up its misconduct to "a bug, which [it] plan[s] to fix shortly.", the whole as appears more fully from a copy of said Press Release, produced herein as Exhibit R-5.
+This admission plainly contradicts Apple's representations to its customers regarding the ability to opt-out of its geolocation tracking program; - 40.551 When developing iOS 4, Apple specifically included a mechanism (in programming parlance, a "method" named locationServicesEnabled that returns a boolean value) to determine whether or not users have disabled location services.15 Apple requires third party App developers to utilize this mechanism before collecting location data from an iPhone to ensure consent has been properly obtained.
+Moreover, if a third party App provider disregards the customers' choice to disable location services and attempts to gather such data anyway, Apple designed iOS 4 to automatically prevent access to the data, and display a prompt to users informing them that an application is attempting to access location information; - 40.552 It therefore appears that Apple took steps to circumvent its own failsafe procedures in order to collect and transmit location data without user consent; - 40.56 Apple's failure to fulfill its commitments included Apple's practice of capturing frequent and detailed information about iDevice users' locations for up to one year, including the locations of iDevice users who had utilized

-This admission plainly contradicts Apple's representations to its customers regarding the ability to opt-out of its geolocation tracking program; - 40.56 Apple's failure to fulfill its commitments included Apple's practice of capturing frequent and detailed information about iDevice users' locations for up to one year, including the locations of iDevice users who had utilized Apple's prescribed method for disabling Global Positioning System services, and - a) maintaining records of such location histories on users' iDevices, - b) transferring such location history files to users' replacement iDevices, and to other computers with which users synchronized their iDevices, - c) storing such location history files in accessible, unencrypted form, - d) without providing notice to users or obtaining users' consent, - e) where consumers had no reasonable means to become aware of such practice or to manage it, and - f) where such practice placed users at unreasonable risk of capture and misuse of such highly detailed and personal information;
+Apple's prescribed method for disabling Global Positioning System services, and

+- a) maintaining records of such location histories on users' iDevices, - b) transferring such location history files to users' replacement iDevices, and to other computers with which users synchronized their iDevices, - c) storing such location history files in accessible, unencrypted form, - d) without providing notice to users or obtaining users' consent, - e) where consumers had no reasonable means to become aware of such practice or to manage it, and - f) where such practice placed users at unreasonable risk of capture and misuse of such highly detailed and personal information;

-The Tracking Defendants Exploit Access to Consumer Data
+The Tracking Companies (...)
+Exploit Access to Consumer Data